wbaik/2048-pytorch/README.md

 ##### Without training data:
-After some training (of more than 6 hours with NVIDIA 1060), I have seen its performance getting better than complete random moves, on average.
+After some training (of more than 6 hours with NVIDIA 1060), I have seen its performance getting not much better than complete random moves.
-However, the idea of `Q-learning` assumes that its search spaces will be visited, like in the case of `Monte Carlo Search`, for a number of times to revise its Q-Values.

 The current model has a weakness.
-The original scoring system in the game makes the agent unable to learn the essence of optimal move.
-Double DQN of course does not help in this case.
+The original scoring system in the game makes the agent unable to learn the essence of an `optimal move`.
 With the original scoring system of 2048, it does not (probabilistically speaking) see the value in `corners`; this will only make sense to those who knows how to play 2048 well.

 A solution to make the training go faster is to change the score system for the agent.
 But this is not applicable to other games.
 Another solution is to have a ridiculous amount of training hours...
-And hope it sees the value in the corners.
+And hope it sees the value in `corners`.

+My final solution was to use `generated data` which has examples of reasonable moves.

 ##### With training data: